willhcurry/final-memory/README.md

 It also keeps track of the number of turns used before completion of the game and is responsive to multiple screen resolutions.

-I started coding this project on December 10th 2021.
-This is the first deployed build and is currently an incomplete project.
-The following features improvements are being added:

--Use typechecking with TypeScript.\
--A modal to show score and number of turns.\
--Final Fantasy music during gameplay and after game completion that will be toggleable with volume control.\
--Sounds effects for clicks and matched cards.\
--Sign up and sign in pages.\
--User data with scores to be saved into a database.

-Future developement improvements:\
--Improved code and component structuring.\
--Performance.

 ### Developed using
 [React](https://reactjs.org/)